 KNI Distinguished Seminar

 The KNI Distinguished Seminar Series is a new monthly series hosted by The Kavli Nanoscience Institute where eminent scientists and thinkers with strong yet varied backgrounds in nanoscience and nanotechnology share their expertise with the Caltech community.
 Seminars consist of a one-hour presentation, followed by a Q&A and light reception.
 The scopes of presentations may range from: recent outstanding scientific highlights/technological advancements, to innovative early-stage research developments, to broader cross-disciplinary topics that are relevant to nanoscience.
-Each seminar will be recorded and made available to the public via the KNI's YouTube channel.
+We will record each seminar and make them available to the public via the KNI's YouTube page.